Why Did Bitcoin Choose SHA-256?

 Furthermore, the algorithm was public, allowing for open-source verification and trust.
 It provides the necessary difficulty adjustment for the Proof-of-Work mining process.

-What Is the Specific Hash Algorithm Used by Bitcoin?
+What Is the Hash Function Commonly Used in Bitcoin’s Proof-of-Work?

 What Is a Merkle Tree and How Does SHA-256 Contribute to Its Function in a Block?